 If you can’t find dates, I’ve made these with other dried fruits before (apricots, figs, and a combination of both).
 You can use another kind of dried fruit if you want (I bet golden raisins would be delicious!), or you can omit them.
 OR, you can add pieces of chocolate!
 These cookies are flexible… as long as you have the base dough, try mixing in other fun ingredients.
 You can’t go wrong.

-Other cookie recipes
+Other favorite holiday cookie recipes

 Fresh Ginger Date Cookies

 - 1 tablespoon ground ginger